YousefAliMLS/CoreX-Fitness/README.md

 ### 3. Frontend Setup
 Since the frontend is built with standard web technologies, no build step is required.

-1. Navigate to the `fittrack-client` folder.
+1. Navigate to the `Front-end` Branch.
-2.  **Option A (Simple):** Open the `index.html` file directly in your browser.
+2.  **Option A (Simple):** Open the `Registeration Page.html` file directly in your browser.
-3.  **Option B (Recommended):** Use a simple static server (like "Live Server" in VS Code) to serve the `fittrack-client` folder.
+3.  **Option B (Recommended):** Use a simple static server (like "Live Server" in VS Code) to serve the `Registeration Page.html` folder.
 This avoids common CORS issues when the browser tries to fetch data from the API.

 ---